mylo-james/isntgram-ai/docs/script-circular-dependency-fixes.md

 This document outlines the comprehensive fixes implemented to resolve script circular dependencies in the Isntgram AI monorepo and the prevention measures put in place to avoid future issues.

+Update (2025-12-15): the repo now uses `pnpm` at the root, Playwright starts servers via `playwright.config.ts`, and the previous `packages/shared-types` workspace has been removed.
+Some examples below are preserved as historical context, but the source of truth is the current `package.json` scripts and the CI workflow.

 ## Problem Summary

 The project experienced critical script circular dependencies that caused: